sarahforzley/universal-docs/api/endpoints.md

 Invoke-RestMethod: Not what you're looking for.
 ```

-You can control the content type of the data that is returned by using the `-ContentType` parameter.
+You can control the content type of the returned data with the `-ContentType` parameter.

 ```powershell
 New-PSUEndpoint -Url '/file' -Method Get -Endpoint {